Associate Dean, Education and Engagement

-Mark Emmons (he, him, his) is the Interim Dean and a professor in the College of University Libraries & Learning Sciences at the University of New Mexico.
-Dr. Emmons leads and manages the College of University Libraries & Learning Sciences, which includes University Libraries, the Organization, Information & Learning Sciences program, and the University of New Mexico Press
+Mark Emmons (he, him, his) is the Associate Dean for Education and Engagement and a professor in the College of University Libraries & Learning Sciences at the University of New Mexico.

 University Libraries supports our communities by providing expertise, instruction, services, spaces, and collections that advance scholarship, teaching, and intellectual discovery.
 The UL includes Access Services, the Center for Southwest Research & Special Collections, Collections, Digital Initiatives & Scholarly Communications, Discovery & Web Services, Instruction & Outreach, Research Data Services, and Technical Services.

 The Organization, Information & Learning Sciences (OILS) program offers undergraduate, masters, and doctoral degrees to individuals interested in improving the learning experiences of adults in organizations through the application of instructional practices and organizational technologies that advance individual, group, and organizational learning.
 Professor Emmons teaches leadership and qualitative research in the OILS doctoral program.

 The UNM Press ranks within the top third of publishing houses in the Association of University Presses (AUP).
 With over 1,200 titles currently in print and as a distributor for local and regional publishers, the Press enhances the scholarly reputation and worldwide visibility of the university, producing scholarly books in the areas of fine arts, Western history, Latin American studies, literature, poetry, environmental studies, archaeology, anthropology, and natural history, as well as books of general interest and significance for New Mexico and the Southwest.